 However one is not limited to use those polygons.
 The latter are defined by GeoJSON which can easily be obtained in R.

-2. You are advsied to use rmapshaper to simplify the map as it will make it load much faster in the browser.
+raster package to fetch the desired map (shapefile).rmapshaper to simplify the map as it will make it load much faster in the browser.geojsonio to convert the file to GeoJSONAll of the packages above are available on CRAN.

 # get shapefile